arksys-os/arksys-iso/README.md

 git clone https://github.com/calamares/calamares.git
 ```

-After that you can configure the appareance, the packages to install, the partitions, etc. inside calamares folder:
+After that you can configure the appareance, the packages to install, the partitions, etc. inside calamares folder.
+You can use tree command like, `tree ./*.conf`
-- ./src/branding/distroname
-- ./src/modules/*.conf
-- ./settings.conf

 ```
 ./  # calamares directory
 ├── src/